History Camp

 ♦ broadcast recording so that campers may watch again or at a later time with a parent

-Each camp will have a closed Facebook group, open only to those registered for camp, on which camp participants can post photos and museum staff can post announcements.
+Each camp will have a closed Facebook group, open only to those registered for camp.
+Participants can post photos and museum staff can post announcements in these groups.
 Staff will also be available through email or by telephone.

 Will my camper be sitting in front of a screen the entire scheduled time?

-No. While one part of camp will be in front of a screen, screen time will be kept to a minimum.
-Museum staff will introduce crafts and other activities, then take a break while campers work on the activities presented.
-Staff will introduce physical activities and have a scheduled break while campers complete the challenges.
-Activities will be paused for campers to take snack and lunch breaks.
+While one part of camp will be in front of a screen, screen time will be kept to a minimum.
+Museum staff introduce crafts and other activities, then take a break while campers work on the activities presented.
+Staff then introduce physical activities and have a scheduled break while campers complete the challenges.
+Activities are paused for campers to take snack and lunch breaks.

 How will campers feel connected to other campers?

-♦ Museum staff will communicate with campers as much as possible or as allowed by parents/guardians.
+♦ We communicate with campers as much as possible or as allowed by parents/guardians and allow interaction through Zoom sessions.

 ♦ Unless a camper opts out of the Zoom meetings, we’ll be able to share audio and video of campers during presentations.
 For security, campers may opt to put a generic picture in front of their camera for the Zoom meetings.